pubnub/php/DEVELOPER.md

 # Developers
 ## Supported PHP versions
-We support PHP >= 5.6 + hhvm.
+We support PHP >= 8.0

 ## Supported platforms
 We maintain and test our SDK using Travis.CI and Ubuntu.
 Windows/MacOS/BSD platforms support was verified only once after SDK v4.0 release.
 We do not test the new releases with these platforms.

 ## Subscription
 The important thing to notice is that the subscription loop in PHP SDK is synchronous.